| CONTEMPORARY

 up by social class to help make the descriptions distinct

+from each other.
 Gentlewomen married, did wear close

 upper bodies, after the German manner, with large whalebone